 - Making a commitment to use the aid for educational purposes only

 Complete the FAFSA

 When it comes to applying for financial aid, the actual process usually begins with filling out the Free Application for Federal Student Aid (FAFSA).
 After submitting the FAFSA, you will receive your personal Student Aid Report (SAR), which is what the federal government, schools, many state governments, and other organizations use to help determine how much student aid to provide.

-The FAFSA needs to be completed for each year you will be a student.
-(This is because your eligibility can change from year to year depending on your situation.)
+The FAFSA needs to be completed each year.
+This is because your eligibility can change from year to year, depending on your situation.

 Before filling out the FAFSA, it's a good idea to gather the following items:

 - Your Social Security number

 - Your driver's license